maksimblak/AIVAN/docs/voice_mode.md

 Voice interaction lets the bot accept Telegram voice messages, convert them to text, process the request, and answer back with both text and a synthesized male voice reply.
 Default presets now keep the delivery calm and formal, matching the "consulting lawyer" persona.
-The service auto-falls back to the Responses API for preview models like gpt-4o-audio-preview, so richer voices work out of the box.
+The service now uses the Speech API with gpt-4o-mini-tts, keeping delivery consistent and low-latency.

 ## Enablement Checklist